inaimathi/cl-leet/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

+Any art assets included with the codebase are released under [CC BY-SA 2.5](http://creativecommons.org/licenses/by-sa/2.5/ca/) with the note that you don't need to do any additional attribution if you're just running a cl-leet server.

 For the sake of convenience, this program includes a minified copy of [jQuery 1.5.2](http://jquery.com/) and [jQueryUI 1.8.12](http://jqueryui.com/). jQuery and jQueryUI are released under a dual [GNU/MIT-style license](http://jquery.org/license).